Bioinformatics-Training-Materials/East-Africa-BioGenome-Bioinformatics-Practical-Workshop/Tools.md

 Access your Google colab terminal [here](https://colab.research.google.com/) for details on how to use it is explained here:[Google colab terminal](https://youtu.be/pvUU3eVPU5U)

+Create a notebook and name it `Bioigenome_workshop` this will ensure you don't loose you data when you close your session.

 ## 2. Conda and Bioinformatics Tools Installation

 Clone this repository by copying and pasting the command on the terminal you accessed above.